 The basics of financial statement analysis in directing a firm's operations are covered in this course.
-The student will gain an understanding of how funds are acquired in financial markets and the criteria used by investors in deciding where to place their funds.
+Students will gain an understanding of how funds are acquired in financial markets and the criteria used by investors in deciding where to place their funds.
 Prerequisite: APA 2121.
-Lec.
-Hrs.
+Lecture Hrs.
 040 Lab Hrs.
 000 Other Hrs.
 000